uipath-certification/uipath-certification.github.io/_posts/2020-9-9-var-what-is-an-argument.md

 difficulty: 6
 objective: 3.1 Identify the different variable types available in the UiPath Studio Variables panel
 canonical: https://www.rpacertified.com/2020/09/09/var-what-is-an-argument.html
-keywords: UiPath Argument, RPA Argument, Argument vs Variable, Argument in UiPath Studio, Arguments vs UiPath Activities
+keywords: UiPath Argument, RPA Argument,  Argument in UiPath Studio, Set Argument
 ---

 <h1>What is an argument in UiPath?</h1>